-- (www.tecumseh.ca).

-- Please sign in to record your attendance.

-- Box located on the sign-in table.

-- information for the Project Team is available below, and also on the comment sheet provided.

-- The Project Team members present will be pleased to discuss any questions you may have.
+- > All relevant information regarding this project (including the display material presented today) is available for public review on the Town of Tecumseh's website (www.tecumseh.ca). - Please sign in to record your attendance. - Please review the display material and provide any comments on the sheet provided.
+You may submit your comments by mail / fax / e-mail or you may place them in the Comment Box located on the sign-in table. - All comments for this Information Centre must be received by February 14, 2020 to be given consideration in the development of the preferred solution for this project.
+Contact information for the Project Team is available below, and also on the comment sheet provided. - > The Project Team members present will be pleased to discuss any questions you may have.